 I think Architecture is very interesting because it's such a social profession.
 It affects everyone: communities and our standard of living.
 Everything revolves around the buildings in which we live and work and the environment we create in cities.
 It's so important to design buildings that are sustainable because they are going to be there for 50, 100, 200 years.
 I think it's really important that architecture has these good qualities.

 The way we're being taught is very design and socially oriented.
 As it should be: architecture affects everyone.
 That's one of the reasons that I chose this program.
 I think it's so important that an architect is aware of the people that are going to use the building and how people that surround it are going to be affected.
 Sometimes architecture is a lot about form and shapes and the idea of something, creating shadows, different shapes or a feeling, but it's so much more to it.
 I think probably not a lot of architects are aware of the social aspects.

-Students must have completed the Bachelor of Design in Architecture or such other equivalent degree as determined by the Faculty.
 Students who have completed the Bachelor of Design in Architecture at the University of Sydney must have completed the Master of Architecture prerequisite unit of study and have a Weighted Average Mark (WAM) of 65 and pre-requisite study unit BDES3025.

-Students who have completed an equivalent degree to the Bachelor of Design in Architecture at another university, require a credit (65% or equivalent) average over their degree and are required to submit a portfolio of work.
+Students who have completed an equivalent degree to the Bachelor of Design in Architecture at another university, require a credit (65% or equivalent) average over the final two years of their degree, and must submit a portfolio of work to the Faculty.

-Applicants without the above marks may submit a portfolio representative of their years of study and undertake either professional work experience, field study in relation to architecture, international exchange units or a postgraduate qualification in a related discipline.
+Applicants without the above marks can choose to submit a portfolio representative of their years of study and work, and undertake either professional work experience, field study in relation to architecture, international exchange units or a postgraduate qualification in a related discipline.
 Applicants' portfolios should be uploaded with other application materials via Sydney Student.
 The portfolio file must be PDF format and no larger than 10Mb.

 ARCHITECTURAL EXPERIENCE RECOMMENDATION